Q&A: I Think My Girlfriend Might Have Vaginismus Advice at Sh! Women's Store Q&A: I Think My Girlfriend Might Have Vaginismus

 We would suggest continuing with non-penetrative activities you both enjoy.
 Use plenty of lube to ensure play is comfortable and pain-free for your girlfriend.

-Try a slim vibrator
+Try a Slim Vibrator

 She could try experimenting with a small vibrator if she is interested in sex toys.
 Choosing a toy that's larger than a tampon or a finger but smaller than a penis is a good start.
 This will give her time to experiment before attempting p-i-v again.

-At the moment you are doing everything right.
+At the moment, you are doing everything right.
 Too many women try to ignore pain during sex, leading to further problems.

 It's great that you enjoy a mutually satisfying range of sexual activities.
 It might be worth exploring why your girlfriend feels anxious about penetration.
 She may have heard that her first time will be painful, and that's what's causing the anxiety.
 It's important to remember that if your girlfriend is relaxed, lubricated and aroused, penetration should not be painful.
 (But you need to stop if it is.)